rhysmeister/aws-certified-database-specialty-exam-notes/README.md

 # Amazon Schema Migration Tool

 * AWS Schema Conversion Tool (AWS SCT) makes heterogeneous database migrations easy by automatically converting the source database schema and a majority of the custom code to a format compatible with the target database.
+* AWS SCT can produce a migration assessment report
+  * What can and can't be converted by the tool
+  * Estimates the amount of effort to rewrite/re-engineer the DB feature